deepaksood619/deepaksood619.github.io/docs/technologies/apache/airflow/intro.md

 The kubernetes executor is introduced in Apache Airflow 1.10.0.
 The Kubernetes executor will create a new pod for every task instance.

-- **Dags**
+### Dags

 - By storing dags onto persistent disk, it will be made available to all workers
-    - Another option is to usegit-sync.
+- Another option is to use git-sync.
 Before starting the container, a git pull of the dags repository will be performed and used throughout the lifecycle of the pod

-- **Logs**
+### Logs

 - By storing logs onto a persistent disk, the files are accessible by workers and the webserver.
 If you don't configure this, the logs will be lost after the worker pods shuts down
 - Another option is to use S3/GCS/etc to store logs

 https://airflow.apache.org/kubernetes.html